COMBINE-lab/salmon/README.md

 * cDNA-only index : salmon_index - https://combine-lab.github.io/salmon/getting_started/.
 This method will result in the smallest index and require the least resources to build, but will be the most prone to possible spurious alignments.

 * SA mashmap index: salmon_partial_sa_index - (regions of genome that have high sequence similarity to the transcriptome) - Details can be found in [this README](https://github.com/COMBINE-lab/SalmonTools/blob/master/README.md) and using [this script](https://raw.githubusercontent.com/COMBINE-lab/SalmonTools/master/scripts/generateDecoyTranscriptome.sh).
 While running mashmap can require considerable resources, the resulting decoy files are fairly small.
-This will result in an index bigger than the cDNA-only index, but still mucch smaller than the full genome index below.
+This will result in an index bigger than the cDNA-only index, but still much smaller than the full genome index below.
 It will confer many, though not all, of the benefits of using the entire genome as a decoy sequence.

 * SAF genome index: salmon_sa_index - (the full genome is used as decoy) - The tutorial for creating such an index can be found [here](https://combine-lab.github.io/alevin-tutorial/2019/selective-alignment/).
 This will result in the largest index, but likely does the best job in avoiding spurious alignments to annotated transcripts.